FAQ

 • Current and past accommodations, services, and/or medications

-• Recommendations for academic or housing accommodations and services
+• Recommendations for academic or housing accommodations

-Does UMBC provide testing for learning disabilities?
+Does UMBC provide testing for learning or other cognitive disabilities?

 How does SDS receive my class schedule every semester and notify my instructors of my approved accommodations?